Overview

 Design & Build Quality

-The Nano Prime Plus follows the classic pen vaporizer form factor: slim, cylindrical, and pocketable.
-At 3.88 inches tall and half an inch in diameter, it disappears into a pocket without creating a bulge.
+Classic pen shape here.
+Slim, cylindrical, pocketable.
+At 3.88 inches tall and half an inch wide, it slides into a pocket without anyone noticing.

 Ergonomics

-The battery section features a slightly wider grip area than basic pen batteries, which Atmos calls their "improved ergonomic structure."
-It's a subtle difference but makes the device more comfortable to hold during longer sessions.
+The battery section is slightly wider than most pen batteries.
+Atmos calls it their "improved ergonomic structure."
+Fancy words for "it's easier to grip."
+Subtle difference, but you notice it during longer sessions.

 The single button handles power (5 clicks), voltage cycling (3 clicks), and manual firing (hold).
 It's positioned naturally for thumb access.